marbetschar/tins/README.md

 ## Usage

-Even though the usage of Tins should be pretty straight forward, feel free to open an issue if you have any questions.
+Even though the usage of Tins should be straight forward, feel free to open an issue if you have any questions.

-In case you want to learn more about LXD, there is a pretty good documenation on [linuxcontainers.org](https://linuxcontainers.org/lxd).
+In case you want to learn more about LXD, there is a pretty good documentation on [linuxcontainers.org](https://linuxcontainers.org/lxd).

 ## Installation